 Pupil Premium

-The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
+The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children, post looked-after children and those from families with parents in the Armed Forces.

 In our school, pupil premium funding is used to overcome key barriers to learning created by deprivation such as: